Finture/Flowee-BPMS-Docs/content/update/minor/722-to-723/_index.md

 1. For developers: [Spring Framework Upgrade (changes required when using Java 11)](#spring-framework-upgrade-changes-required-when-using-java-11)
 1. For developers: [Quarkus 3.20 Extension Update](#quarkus-3-20-extension-update)

-This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda 7.23.
+This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Flowee BPMS.23.

 # Database updates